eyob2010/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv src/*[A-Z]* moves files that begins with an uppercase. rm -f *~ deletes files that ends with. mkdir -p to create directory tree.
+mv src/*[A-Z]* moves files that begins with an uppercase. rm -f *~ deletes files that ends with. mkdir -p to create directory tree. ls -m lists files and folders separated by comma.